kudulab/docker-dotnet-dojo/README.md

-# docker-dotnet-ide
+# docker-dotnet-dojo

-An [IDE](https://github.com/ai-traders/ide) docker image with tools for dotnet development.
+A [Dojo](https://github.com/ai-traders/dojo) docker image with tools for dotnet development.
 Based on `microsoft/dotnet` image.
-Implements a few conventions from IDE project, which provides a quick and repeatable method for building your projects (in docker) without installing anything.
+Implements a few conventions from Dojo project, which provides a quick and repeatable method for building your projects (in docker) without installing anything.

 ## Specification